-What is the difference between a home drug test vs. a lab drug test?
+What is the difference between an at home drug test vs. a lab drug test?
 A lot of customers assume that when a they go to a physical location to take a drug test that it’s more accurate.
 That’s not always the case, but there are some differences between a home drug test vs. lab drug test.

 Home Drug Test vs. Lab Drug Test